devaccent/mvx-dapp-template/README.md

 ### 3.2 Build for testing and production use

-A build of the app is necessary to deploy for testing purposes or for production use.\
-From a terminal, navigate to the project folder and run one of the following commands:
+From a terminal, navigate to the project folder and run one of the following commands, depending on which environment you want to build for:

 ```bash
 #Devnet